jamesshedden/skillbard/_posts/2016-10-07-i-decided-to-leave.markdown

 ---

 Sound and music for wobbly animated short by Daniel Britt.
 A This Is It Collective production for Channel 4.
+Every sound was made using a Korg M1 synthesiser.

 Voice of ‘Man’ by Tim Key

-I made every sound you hear using a Korg M1 synthesiser.